lcolladotor/lcolladotorsource/content/post/2024-04-11-how-to-reduce-the-size-of-a-large-github-repo/index.en.md

 ## Our story

 That's how things start.
-In our case, we had a repository that would download over 22.6 GB of data and use 55.9 GB of disk space.
+In our case, we had a repository that would download over 22.6 GB of data and use 55.9 GB of disk space. _Note: This repository is currently (April 15 2024) private, but will be made public soon._

 ```bash
 % git clone git@github.com:LieberInstitute/spatial_hpc.git